Misc. Massachusetts (and some New England)

 that the CT 8/25 renumbering will be put off to around 2022.
 The next

-renumbering project will be for CT 9 and CT 72 which will occur some
+renumbering project will be for CT 9 and CT 72.
+Projects advertised on

-mention CT 15/Merritt and Cross Parkways, either an oversight or there
+CT 15/Merritt and Cross Parkways, either an oversight or there is no

 In Rhode Island,